France, being the homeland of the Knights Templar, still holds unnumeranle Tempar sites and history., well worth visiting.

 - major actual Templar site which at present holds (a) major building(s) and/or ruins dating 12th to 14th century

-- actual Templar site, as can be inferred from (a) toponym(s) at the site, which at present holds (a) building(s) and/or ruin(s) with a purpose similar to Templar times, such as a farm or chapel
+- actual Templar site, as can be inferred from (a) toponym(s) at the site and/or the present day building(s) and/or ruin(s) with a purpose similar to Templar times, such as a farm or chapel

-- historical Templar site where as yet no remains are found but of which the former Templar presence can be inferred from (a) toponym(s) etc
+- historical Templar site where as yet no remains are found but of which the former Templar presence or similar use as in Templar times can be inferred from for instance (a) toponym(s) etc

 - historical Templar site which is mentioned in the sources but whereof no Templar traces whatsoever have as yet been found in the field